 1. Late Meroitic burial in vaulted

 mud-brick tomb.
-For the space of the lower extremities the alluvial material was tunneled out.
+To gain space for the lower extremities the alluvial material was dug out.

-With two jars, copper-alloy bowl, amphora and oil bottle in situ.
+It had two jars, a copper-alloy bowl, an amphora and an oil bottle in situ.

 3. Tomb No. 534: Barrel shaped mud-brick tomb of the early X-Group period.
 The so called 'blacksmith' was buried with hammer, tongs, trimming file and jars.
 Behind the mud-bricks of the blocking three goblets were placed.